 The standard maximum length for text messages sent via an SMS long code is 160 characters.
 If you operate your business from Canada, text messages sent through a long number cannot exceed 136 characters.

 Long codes support Unicode with a limit of 70 characters per SMS.
 Certain special characters and symbols may also not be supported.
 SMS long codes also generally do not support concatenation and binary.
-However, certain SMS APIs, such as CDYNE’s SMS Notify!, offer automatic concatenation for messages that exceed the character limit with guaranteed correct-order delivery.
+However, CDYNE's SMS API, offers automatic concatenation for messages that exceed the character limit with guaranteed correct-order delivery.

 Business must have explicit permission from a recipient to receive marketing messages.
 This is called an opt-in program and is required for all businesses using SMS long codes.
 Users may opt-in to your SMS program in many ways, such as: